OpenMDAO/OpenMDAO-Framework/docs/user-guide/variables.rst

 .. testcode:: instance_example

     from openmdao.main.api import Component
-    from openmdao.lib.datatypes.api import Instance
+    from openmdao.lib.datatypes.api import Socket
     from openmdao.main.interfaces import ICaseRecorder, ICaseIterator

     class Fred(Component):
         """ A component that takes a class as an input """

-        recorder = Instance(ICaseRecorder, desc='Something to append() to.',
+        recorder = Socket(ICaseRecorder, desc='Something to append() to.',
                           required=True)
-        caseiter = Instance(ICaseIterator, desc='set of cases to run.',
+        caseiter = Socket(ICaseIterator, desc='set of cases to run.',
                           iotype='in')

-In this example, we have one Socket and one input that are Instances.
+In this example, we have one Socket and one input that is a Socket.
 The input called *caseiter* requires data objects that implement the ``ICaseIterator`` interface.
 The Socket called *recorder* is required to implement the ``ICaseRecorder`` interface.